utsav0/daily-dev-tips/src/pages/posts/native-css-masonry-layouts.md

 ![CSS Masonry layout](https://cdn.hashnode.com/res/hashnode/image/upload/v1616477465934/BtaQQ9gO_.png)

 Wow, right?
-It just auto-filled where each image should go, and it looks amazing.
+It just auto-filled where each image should go, and it looks fantastic.

 I'm super amped for this feature to become widely supported.